 The organizational units that make up the DCCPS represent dedicated scientists, professionals, and support staff who work as a team in bringing the best cancer control research activities to the public.
 Visit the web sites of the programs and branches that make up the Division of Cancer Control and Population Sciences.

-The Behavioral Research Program (BRP) initiates, supports, and evaluates a comprehensive program of behavioral research ranging from basic behavioral research to research on the development and dissemination of interventions in areas such as tobacco use, dietary behavior, sun protection, decision making, and counseling about testing for cancer susceptibility and participation in cancer screening.
-The BRP is comprised of the Applied Cancer Screening Research Branch (ACSRB), Basic and Biobehavioral Research Branch (BBRB), Health Communication and Informatics Research Branch (HCIRB), Health Promotion Research Branch (HPRB), and Tobacco Control Research Branch (TCRB).
+- The Behavioral Research Program (BRP) initiates, supports, and evaluates a comprehensive program of research ranging from basic behavioral research to the development, testing, and dissemination of interventions in areas such as tobacco use, screening, dietary behavior, and sun protection.
+BRP includes the Office of the Associate Director (OAD) and six program branches: Basic Biobehavioral and Psychological Sciences Branch (BBPSB), Health Behaviors Research Branch (HBRB), Health Communication and Informatics Research Branch (HCIRB), Process of Care Research Branch (PCRB), Science of Research and Technology Branch (SRTB), and Tobacco Control Research Branch (TCRB).

-The Epidemiology and Genetics Research Program (EGRP) plans, develops, and manages a comprehensive program of grant-supported, population-based research that brings to bear the talents of extramural investigators to increase our understanding of the etiology and prevention of cancer.
+- The Epidemiology & Genomics Research Program (EGRP) plans, develops, and manages a comprehensive program of grant-supported, population-based research that brings to bear the talents of extramural investigators to increase our understanding of the etiology and prevention of cancer.
 This program includes the Methods and Technologies Branch (MTB), Modifiable Risk Factors Branch (MRFB), Host Susceptibility Branch (HSB), and Clinical and Translational Branch (CTB).